 To understand ransomware better, here are the following things that you should know about the dangers of it:

-- Ransomware always disguises itself as legitimate software.
+1. Ransomware always disguises itself as legitimate software.
 Traditional ransomware, or malware that holds some files hostage until a ransom is paid, is always disguised as legitimate software to scare the user into paying.
 But it’s not the only malware posing as legitimate software.
 As the big names in technology grow, they are coming under attack by cybercriminals who use the same tactics as classic ransomware but with a different objective: to make money.
 Ransomware is one of the many potential targets that hackers, cybercriminals, and other malicious actors are targeting.
 With the big names in the industry, they are getting better at disguising themselves as legitimate software.
+For businesses, it’s not only important to implement strong security protocols but also to foster a culture of awareness among employees.
+One effective strategy to achieve this is through the adoption of a Cyber Security Awareness Training Platform.
+Such platforms provide comprehensive training and resources designed to educate staff about the nuances of cyber threats like ransomware, equipping them with the knowledge to identify and mitigate potential risks.

-- Ransomware is also a big risk to your smartphone and tablets.
-Ransomware is a particularly dangerous threat for mobile devices because of their smaller size and less protected operating systems.
-Ransomware can be downloaded from an app store, by visiting a malicious website, or through an email attachment.
-Once the malware is on your phone, the malware will encrypt all your files and then demand payment to restore your files.
+5. Ransomware is also a big risk to your smartphone and tablets, particularly because of their smaller size and less protected operating systems.
+It can be downloaded from an app store, by visiting a malicious website, or through an email attachment.
+And once the malware is on your phone, it will encrypt all your files and then demand payment to restore your files.
+This could lead to a tricky situation where you’re vulnerable to further attacks unless you take the necessary steps.
+So, the first thing you should do is find a company that provides endpoint security for mobile devices.
+This can keep your mobile device safe from prying eyes and those wishing to steal data.

 Ransomware is one of the worst threats to businesses, even though it has been around for a long time.
 You may have never heard of ransomware before, or you may have heard of it but did not realize it was a concern.
 No matter your experience, you should know about the dangers of ransomware.